Cookie Run: Braverse Card Types Explained: Cookie, FLIP, Item, Trap, Stage, EXTRA & NPC

 - Stages generate compounding value for the long game.

 Your color and archetype decide the mix.
 Red aggro leans Cookie-and-Item heavy with early-relevant FLIP.
 Yellow control wants more Traps, Stages, and value Items.
+Purple builds toward its EXTRA Awakening payoffs out of the trash.
 See deck archetypes for how each color weights these.

 How many of each belong in a deck